rockwillck/SmilesDB/paper/paper.md

 ## Web API

-The core functionality of SmilesDB is as a web-app and online API with easily accessible endpoints.
+The core functionality of SmilesDB is as a web-app and online API with easily accessible endpoints, as listed in Table [tbl:endpoints].
 When self-hosted, these endpoints remain accessible but at a localhost address returned by the `Flask` [@flask] start command.

+Table: available API endpoints for SmilesDB. {#tbl:endpoints}

 | Endpoint              | Description                                      |
 |-----------------------|--------------------------------------------------|